 D&al discuss two kinds of BADs: we interpret both as misalignments of form and function in children's morphology.
 Weak BADs have the correct forms but wrong functions.
-D&al give an example of the German interfix -e-.
-In adult German, for example, -e- is used in some noun-noun compounds, but is infrequent and unproductive.
-However, some children overgeneralize it, forming compounds such as Luft+e+bon-e (instead of Luft+bon-e, 'air balloons').
+D&al give an example of the German interfix -e.
+In adult German, -e is used in some nounnoun compounds (e.g., $Hund+e+w\ddot{u}rstel$ 'dog poop') but is infrequent and unproductive.
+However, some children overgeneralize it, forming compounds such as $Z\ddot{a}hn-e-weh$ (instead of Zahn+weh 'toothache').
 Strong BADs, by contrast, get the form wrong altogether.
 For example, iterativity and ongoingness are expressed by imperfectivity in Russian.
-Some children, however, make use of total reduplication as in njam-njam ('I'm eating') and pik-pik (repeated jumping).
+Some children, however, make use of reduplication as in njam-njam ('I'm eating') and pik-pik (repeated jumping).